-Invisible Wounds of War is a project that explores the invisible injuries through writing and photography.
+Invisible Wounds of War is a project that brings veterans’ invisible wounds into the light through writing and photography.
+It seeks to provide healing experiences for veterans through writing and photography and to increase the public’s awareness of the veterans’ experience.
 The project is created and directed by Jen Johnson and is based in Wilmington, NC.
 The project includes:

 Writing workshops for veterans (May 10, 2017)